 The only way an investor could completely avoid defaults is not to invest in real estate development.
 Defaults are the inherent risk of real estate investments.
 Understanding this risk and your tolerance for risk is important to take into consideration before making a commitment to this type of an investment strategy.

-When you invest in First Trust Deeds with Ignite Funding, you not only have property as collateral to back your investment.
+When you invest in Trust Deeds with Ignite Funding, you not only have property as collateral to back your investment.
 You have an experienced loan servicer, Default Coordinator and Asset Manager working in your best interest to return as much of that investment as possible.

 For more information about Trust Deed investments or if you wish to schedule a FREE consultation with an Investment Representative, please click here.